Arsenal Cannon Trade Mark Toys Case

 Is "Smashburger" Too Descriptive for Trade Mark Protection?
-The restaurant industry thrives on memorable branding, but not every catchy business name qualifies for strong trade [...]
+The restaurant industry thrives on memorable branding, but not every catchy business name qualifies for strong [...]

 Shein Temu Copyright Dispute: What It Means For Online Retailers The ongoing Shein Temu copyright dispute before the UK High Court is shaping up to be [...]